 8. See a Stand-Up Comedy Show

-San Francisco usually attracts a lot of famous comedians, and while there won't be as many as usual coming to the Bay Area this month, there are a few performances you won't want to miss.
+San Francisco usually attracts a lot of famous comedians, and there are a few performances you won't want to miss.

 Even if you can't make it to see one of these comedians, make sure to check this list of comedy shows in San Francisco to see who else might be performing this month.